How many different types of anesthesia are used for colonoscopies?

 We shifted to MAC for colonoscopies here at MD Anderson a few years ago.
 While we use general anesthesia in some cases, most of our patients get monitored anesthesia care now for colonoscopies.

 That means going to sleep in one room and then waking up in the recovery area, in terms of what you might remember about it.
 Routine colonoscopies are normally done only once every 10 years, so it’s not something you’ll have to repeat any time soon, in most cases.

 How do patients benefit from deep sedation for a colonoscopy?

-One reason is that it takes more time to properly sedate someone using moderate sedation.
-Deep sedation with propofol allows a patient to go all the way to sleep, as opposed to just being somewhat asleep, where they still might have some awareness of the procedure.
+It takes more time to properly sedate someone using moderate sedation.
+And deep sedation with propofol allows a patient to go all the way to sleep, as opposed to just being somewhat asleep, where they still might have some awareness of the procedure.
 Patients are very unlikely to have any conscious memories of a colonoscopy with propofol.

-Another reason is that the drugs used during moderate sedation may leave patients with a groggy or hungover feeling afterward, and there’s a higher chance of them experiencing nausea or vomiting.
+The drugs used during moderate sedation may also leave patients with a groggy or hungover feeling afterward, and there’s a higher chance of them experiencing nausea or vomiting.
 That is less likely with propofol.

 Finally, delirium is more common among elderly patients receiving medications used for moderate sedation.
 And those side effects can linger for much longer than with propofol, which wears off more quickly.

 We might use general anesthesia if we discover that someone still has food in their stomach or if we know they’re going to have a very long procedure, such as an upper endoscopy that goes all the way down to the bile ducts, or a colonoscopy during which a large polyp will be removed.
 That’s because there’s an increased risk of aspiration, or breathing in something other than air into the lungs.
 And that can cause an infection.